nathanhleung/jq-bgslider/README.md

 [http://leungenterprises.github.io/mini-jquery-bgswitcher/](http://leungenterprises.github.io/mini-jquery-bgswitcher/)

 ## Usage
 This will create a full-page background.

-Make sure you have the following in your CSS:
+Your *must* have the following in your CSS:
 ```
 body {
     position: relative;